apache/spark/docs/sql-programming-guide.md

 [scala-datasets]: api/scala/index.html#org.apache.spark.sql.Dataset
 [java-datasets]: api/java/index.html?org/apache/spark/sql/Dataset.html

-Python does not yet have support for the Dataset API, but due to its dynamic nature many of the benefits are already available (i.e. you can access the field of a row by name naturally `row.columnName`).
+Python does not have support for the Dataset API, but due to its dynamic nature many of the benefits are already available (i.e. you can access the field of a row by name naturally `row.columnName`).
 The case for R is similar.